-BANNOCKBURN AND THE 500TH ANNIVERSARY OF FLODDEN
+THE 700TH ANNIVERSARY OF BANNOCKBURN

 The sixteenth century was the last to see armed conflict between England and Scotland.
 Whilst the last battle was fought at Pinkie in 1547, it is the English victory at Flodden in 1513 that is the most celebrated.
 With Henry VIII’s attention focused on leading his army in France, a Scottish army under James IV invaded England and drew up on a low ridge known as Flodden Edge to meet a hastily formed English army under Thomas Howard.
 Lacking restraint, the impetuous Scots were badly mauled.
-The result was a far cry from the disciplined success achieved by the armies of William Wallace and Robert Bruce almost 200 years previously where, at two selected and prepared defensive position outside of Stirling, the Scots won immortal fame as they destroyed the English forces of John de Warenne and Edward II on the fields of Stirling Bridge and Bannockburn respectively.
-The period between these two great conflicts was the crucible in which Scottish nationhood was formed with a continuing pendulum of the ‘The Hundred Years War’ between the two kingdoms as a backdrop.
-These events remain both current and topical in terms of the Scottish nationalist debate.
+The result was a far cry from the disciplined success achieved by the armies of William Wallace and Robert Bruce almost 200 years previously where, at two carefully selected and prepared defensive positions outside of Stirling, the Scots won immortal fame as they destroyed the English forces of John de Warenne and Edward II on the fields of Stirling Bridge and Bannockburn respectively.
+The period between these two great conflicts was the crucible in which Scottish nationhood was formed with the continuing pendulum of the ‘Three Hundred Years War’ between the two kingdoms as a backdrop; events which remain both current and topical in terms of the current Scottish nationalist debate.